keu/docs/software_versioned_docs/version-0.16/manage-platform-users.md

 ---
-title: 'Manage Users on Astronomer Enterprise'
+title: 'Manage Users on Astronomer Software'
 sidebar_label: 'Platform User Management'
 id: manage-platform-users
-description: Add and customize user permissions on Astronomer Enterprise.
+description: Add and customize user permissions on Astronomer Software.
 ---

 ## Overview

-In addition to Workspace-level [role-based access control (RBAC) functionality](workspace-permissions.md) core to our platform, Astronomer Enterprise allows teams to customize *how* they want users to create accounts on Astronomer and what they're able to do on the platform - both on Astronomer and Airflow.
+In addition to Workspace-level [role-based access control (RBAC) functionality](workspace-permissions.md) core to our platform, Astronomer Software allows teams to customize *how* they want users to create accounts on Astronomer and what they're able to do on the platform - both on Astronomer and Airflow.

 Read below for a high-level overview of user management and guidelines around public signups, role customization and adding System Admins.
 For a list of each role's specific permissions, read [Reference: Platform Permissions](manage-platform-users.md#reference-platform-permissions).

 ## Add Users to Astronomer

-When Astronomer Enterprise is first deployed, the first user to log in is granted "System Admin" permissions by default (more on that below).
-From there, a user is created on Astronomer Enterprise by:
+When Astronomer Software is first deployed, the first user to log in is granted "System Admin" permissions by default (more on that below).
+From there, a user is created on Astronomer Software by:

 - Invitation to a Workspace by a Workspace Admin
 - Invitation to Astronomer by a System Admin
-- Signing up via the Astronomer UI without an invitation (requires "Public Signups")
+- Signing up via the Software UI without an invitation (requires "Public Signups")

 On Astronomer, administrators have the option to either open the platform to public signups or limit account creation to users invited by others.